zenecture/neuroflow/README.md

 ```

 It is good practice to use the `Waypoint[V]` option for nets with long training times.
 The training process can be seen as an
-infinite sampling wheel, and with a waypoint, we can harvest weights now and then to compute intermediate results.
+infinite sampling wheel, and with waypoints we can harvest weights now and then to compute intermediate results.
 Another reason
-to use it is when the process (or cloud instance, hardware, etc) crashes, periodically saved weights allow us to continue training
+to use it is when something crashes, periodically saved weights allow us to continue training from a recent point.
+Here, every
-from a recent point.
-Here, every `nth = 3` step, the waypoint function is executed, receiving as input iteration count and a
+`nth = 3` step, the waypoint function is executed, receiving as input iteration count and a snapshot of the weights, which is
-snapshot of the weights, which is written to file using `File.writeWeights`.
+written to file using `File.writeWeights`.